Conformal scattering theories for tensorial wave equations on Schwarzschild spacetime: Introduction

-The idea of the conformal compactification structure of spacetimes was posed initially by Penrose \cite{Pe1964} in 1960's.
-After that this has played an important role in the study of peeling and conformal scattering, the two aspects of conformal asymptotic analysis.
-In particular, the conformal scattering theory has been studied extensively from the early works by Friedlander \cite{Fri1962,Fri1964,Fri1967,Fri1980, Fri2001}, Baez et al. \cite{BaSeZho1990}, H\"ormander \cite{Ho1990} to recent ones by Mason and Nicolas \cite{MaNi2004}, Joudioux \cite{Jo2012,Jo2019}, Nicolas \cite{Ni2016}, Mokdad \cite{Mo2019} and Taujanskas \cite{Ta2019}.
+Conformal scattering theory is a geometric approach to construct the scattering for field equations on spacetimes in general relativity that is based on a conformal technique and vector field methods.
+The idea of the conformal compactification structure of spacetimes was posed initially by Penrose \cite{Pe1964} in the 1960's.
+Since then, this structure plays an important role in the study of peeling and conformal scattering, the two aspects of conformal asymptotic analysis.
+In particular, the conformal scattering theory (i.e., the geometric scattering theory) has been studied extensively from the early works by Friedlander \cite{Fri1962,Fri1964,Fri1967,Fri1980, Fri2001}, Baez et al. \cite{BaSeZho1990}, H\"ormander \cite{Ho1990} to recent ones by Mason and Nicolas \cite{MaNi2004}, Joudioux \cite{Jo2012,Jo2019}, Nicolas \cite{Ni2016}, Mokdad \cite{Mo2019,Mo2022}, Taujanskas \cite{Ta2019} and Pham \cite{Pha2020,Pha2022}.

-Normally, a conformal scattering theory on the asymptotic flat spacetimes such as Schwarzschild and Kerr ones consists of three steps.
-First, we solve the Cauchy problem of the rescaled equations on the rescaled spacetime, then we define and extend the trace operators $\mathcal{T}^{\pm}$.
-Second, we need to show that the extension of trace operator is injective by proving the energy identity up to the future timelike infinity $i^+$.
-Third, we solve the Goursat problem with the initial data on the conformal boundaries consisting of the future (resp. past) horizon and future (resp. past) null infinity, then as a consequence, we obtain that the extension of the trace operator is subjective.

-Therefore, the extended trace operator is an isometry between the space of the initial data and the space of the scattering data.
-As a consequence we define the conformal scattering operator $S:= \mathcal{T}^+\circ (\mathcal{T}^-)^{-1}$ that is an isometry which maps the past scattering data to the future scattering data.
+The works of Nicolas and Mason \cite{MaNi2004} and Nicolas \cite{Ni2016} put farther a program of conformal scattering theories for the Dirac, Maxwell and scalar wave equations on the asymptotic simple or flat spacetimes.
+In particular, a conformal scattering theory on the exterior domains of the black hole spacetimes such as Schwarzschild and Kerr ones consists of three following steps: first, we prove the well-posedness of Cauchy problem of the rescaled equations on the rescaled spacetime, then we define and extend the trace operators $\mathcal{T}^{\pm}$ from the finite energy space of initial data on $\Sigma_0=\left\{t=0\right\}$ to the scattering data spaces on conformal boundaries.
+Second, we show that the extension of the trace operator is injective by proving the energy identity up to the future timelike infinity $i^+$.
+Third, we prove the well-posedness of Goursat problem with the initial data on conformal boundaries (which is the scattering data); then as a consequence, we obtain that the extensions of the trace operators $\mathcal{T}^\pm$ are surjective.
+Therefore, the extended trace operator $\mathcal{T}^+$ (resp. $\mathcal{T}^-$) is an isometry between the space of the initial data on $\Sigma_0$ and the space of the future (resp. past ) scattering data on conformal boundaries.
+As a consequence, we define the conformal scattering operator $S:= \mathcal{T}^+\circ (\mathcal{T}^-)^{-1}$ that is an isometry that maps the past scattering data to the future scattering data.

-Nicolas \cite{Ni2016} and Mokdad \cite{Mo2019} constructed explicitly the conformal scattering theories for the scalar wave and Maxwell fields on the static and symmetric spherical spcatimes such as Schwarzschild and Reissner-Nordstr\"om de Sitter spacetimes respectively.
-In their works, they used the results about the bounded energy, Morawertz estimate and pointwise decay of the fields to prove the energy identity up to $i^+$ in the second step of the theory.